Stability Constrained Reinforcement Learning for Decentralized Real-Time Voltage Control: Conclusion and Future Works

-In this work, we propose a stability constrained policy learning framework that formally guarantees the stability of RL in safety-critical power systems.
+In this work, we propose a stability-constrained reinforcement learning framework that formally guarantees the stability of RL for distribution system voltage control.
 The key technique that underpins the proposed approach is to use the Lyapunov stability theory and enforce the stability condition via monotone policy network design.
-We demonstrate the performance of the proposed method in both single-phase and three-phase power system voltage control.
-The applicability is also tested with real-world data.
-In future work, it is important to unify our approach in optimizing the transient cost of voltage control with existing works in steady-state cost optimization to obtain the best of both worlds.
-Additionally, a challenging and important task is to include the coupling between AC power flows and design multi-input multi-out monotone neural networks for the three-phase voltage controllers.
+We demonstrate the performance of the proposed method in IEEE single-phase and three-phase test systems. \revise{In terms of future work directions, one limitation of the proposed decentralized Stable-DDPG controller is that it can only guarantee voltage stability for the controlled buses.
+It is an interesting future direction to consider communications between neighboring nodes and design distributed controllers to ensure stability guarantees for buses without control.
+It is also a valuable future direction to unify the proposed approach in optimizing the transient cost of voltage control with steady-state cost optimization to obtain the best of both worlds.
+Additionally, a challenging and important task is to extend the monotone neural network design to multi-input multi-out monotone neural networks for the three-phase voltage controllers.}

+-2\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Jie Feng}(Student member, IEEE) received the B.E. degree in Automation from Zhejiang University, Hangzhou, China, in 2021.
+He is currently pursuing his Ph.D. degree in Electrical and Computer Engineering at the University of California, San Diego.
+His research interests focus on stability-constrained machine learning for power system control. \end{IEEEbiography}

+-2\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Yuanyuan Shi}(Member, IEEE) is an Assistant Professor of Electrical and Computer Engineering at the University of California, San Diego.
+She received her Ph.D. in Electrical Engineering, masters in Electrical Engineering and Statistics, all from the University of Washington, in 2020.
+From 2020 to 2021, she was a Postdoctoral Scholar with the Department of Computing and Mathematical Sciences, Caltech.
+Her research interests include machine learning, dynamical systems, and control, with applications to sustainable power and energy systems. \end{IEEEbiography}

+-2\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Guannan Qu} (Member, IEEE) received his B.S. degree in electrical engineering from Tsinghua University, Beijing, China, in 2014, and his Ph.D. degree in applied mathematics from Harvard University, Cambridge, MA, USA, in 2019.
+He is currently an Assistant Professor with the Electrical and Computer Engineering Department, Carnegie Mellon University, Pittsburgh, PA, USA.
+From 2019 to 2021, he was a Postdoctoral Scholar with the Department of Computing and Mathematical Sciences, Caltech, Pasadena, CA, USA.
+His research interests include control, optimization, and machine/reinforcement learning with applications to power systems, multi-agent systems, Internet of things. \end{IEEEbiography}